-One interest rate swap, entered into during the fourth quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$100 million and receive one-month LIBOR.
+• One interest rate swap, entered into during the fourth quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$100 million and receive one-month LIBOR.
 The swap became effective on December 15, 2015 and is scheduled to mature on April 15, 2019.
 The fixed rate payable on this swap is 1.21%.

 We measure our interest rate swaps at fair value on a recurring basis.
 The fair value of our interest rate swaps is based on quotes from our counterparties.
 We consider those inputs to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with derivative instruments and hedging activities.
-At March 31, 2017, the fair value of our interest rate swaps was a net asset of \$3 million comprised of a \$4 million asset which is included in other assets offset by a \$1 million liability which is included in other current liabilities on the accompanying balance sheet.
-At December 31, 2016, the fair value of our interest rate swaps was de minimis on a net basis comprised of a \$4 million asset which is included in other assets offset by a \$4 million liabilities on the accompanying consolidated balance sheet.
+At June 30, 2017, the fair value of our interest rate swaps was a net asset of \$3 million the majority of which is included in other assets on the accompanying balance sheet.
+At December 31, 2016, the fair value of our interest rate swaps was de minimis on a net basis comprised of a \$4 million asset which is included in other current liabilities on the accompanying consolidated balance sheet.